jeffpascal/Architect-Roadmap/Reactive-Architecture-Domain-Driven-Design.md

         - Is the entity involved in most operations in that bounded context?
         - If you delete the entity, does it require you to delete other entities? **if i delete a reservation, a customer is still a customer.
 What if i delete all reservations?
 The customer will not matter anymore because he has no reservations**
         - Will a single transaction span multiple events? **A transaction should not span multiple aggregate roots**

+### Domain Abstractions

+#### Services

+- Business logic doesn't always fit with an entity or value object
+- The Logic can be encapsulated by a Service
+- Services should be stateless
+- Often used to abstract away an anti-corruption layer
+- Note: Too many services leads to an anaemic domain.
+Look for a missing domain object before resorting to a service